Apple killing the Lightning port may be the next step to a truly wireless iPhone

 The headphone jack went extinct on iPhones starting with the iPhone 7.
 Now it seems like the Lightning port may be the next to go.

-Apple reportedly considered removing the Lightning port on the iPhone X, according to Bloomberg (via MacRumors).
-While earlier rumors claimed that Apple may remove the Lightning port in favor of USB-C, Apple's goal may be to remove all ports entirely.
+Apple has considered removing the Lightning port on the iPhone X, according to Bloomberg, citing unnamed "people familiar with the company's work."
+While earlier rumors suggested that Apple would remove the Lightning port in favor of USB-C, Apple's goal may be to remove all ports entirely.

 Bloomberg's report is about the challenges that Apple faces with its AirPower wireless charger, but it also shares some details about Apple's vision for a wireless future.
 The report says:

 Apple may be working towards an iPhone that is devoid of all buttons and ports, and is completely wireless.
-But there are obstacles that Apple has to overcome to make this possible. iPhones rely on the Lightning cable for charging, file transfer, audio, and all sorts of accessories.
-While there are some wireless alternatives (like wireless charging, and connection over Bluetooth or WiFi), not all of these alternatives are as fast or easy as using a wire.
+But there are obstacles that Apple has to overcome to make this possible. iPhones rely on the Lightning cable for charging, file transfer, audio and all sorts of accessories.
+While there are some wireless alternatives (like wireless charging, and connection over Bluetooth or Wi-Fi), not all of them are as fast or easy as using a wire.

 Not everyone likes the idea of Apple ditching the Lightning port.

-If Apple does decide to retire the Lightning port, there's no word yet on when it'll happen.
+If Apple does decide to retire the Lightning port, there's no word on when it'll happen.

 Apple didn't immediately respond to a request for comment.